Chart Color Schemes

 Health performance in Buff Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Buff Point faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 48%, covering around 1,772 people, compared to the national average of 55.3%.
+The rate of private health cover in Buff Point is approximately 48%, covering around 1,798 people, which is lower than Greater Sydney's 50.4% and the national average of 55.7%.
+Arthritis and mental health issues are the most common conditions, affecting 11.6% and 10.0% of residents respectively.

 Frequently Asked Questions - Health